 Major projects that are declared by the Minister for Planning and Local Government (the Minister) must go through a rigorous, state-run assessment process.

 Major projects are set out by the new Planning, Development and Infrastructure Act 2016.
 These proposals are called impact assessed developments.

 Declaration of the proposal as major

 The application is considered by the Minister as to whether the highest level of assessment is required given the environmental, social and economic impacts of the proposal.

-The Minister declares the application as a major development or project under the Development Act 1993 (section 46) or the Planning, Development and Infrastructure Act 2016 (Section 111)
+The Minister declares the application as a major development or project under the Planning, Development and Infrastructure Act 2016 (Section 111)

 A formal development application package is received from the applicant as per Practice Direction 4.

 Once a formal development application has been received for a major development or project, it is referred to the State Planning Commission (the Commission) to issue the applicant with assessment requirements.